SamBell2/GA_CFD/take2/README.md

 Parameter   | Value
 ------------|--------
 Randomising | Random NACA 4-digit airfoil
-Evaluating  | Panel method solver
+Evaluating  | NeuralFoil
 Breeding    | Averaging x and y coordinates
 ***
 ## Results
-This "airfoil" got a score of 80.11001388418829 at 8 degrees and a Reynold's number of 3471205.
+This airfoil got a score of 494 at -0.8070598937693214 degrees and a Reynold's number of 7998238.177828625.
 You can find the exact points [here](points.csv), and the script to analyse them [here](../analyse.py).
 ***
 ## Explanation
-This was my second attempt, and it also didn't go very well.
-It went a little better than my first attempt, as it started with actual airfoils, but it quickly went off.
+This was my second attempt, and it went a lot better than my first attempt, as it started with actual airfoils, but it quickly went off.
 This was because, when averaging points, it also added small mutations.
 This led to parts of the airfoil having sharp spikes, which creates a lot of turbulence which my solver can only approximate.